Danny Pralgo - President / Director of Instruction & Coaching

-Nelson Pedraza - Facility and Grounds Sr. Manager / Instructor & Coach
+Nelson Pedraza - Sr. Manager of Facilities & Grounds / Instructor & Coach

 Nelson Pedraza’s baseball experience is deep, as is his operational experience.
 Raised in Puerto Rico and fluent in Spanish, Pedraza played in the Cleveland Indians Organization from 1982-1986.
 He advanced to all levels in the Indians farm system – A, AA, and AAA.
 Since 2008, Pedraza has served as an instructor and coach with 6-4-3.
 In addition to being a coach with 6-4-3, Pedraza served as a community coach with Kell High School from 2008 – 2013.
 Pedraza also served as a coach within the Sandy Plains Baseball Association during his son’s, Adam, development.
 Off the diamond, Pedraza holds a long, 26-year career in operations with American Airlines including roles in San Juan, P.R., Miami, FL, and Atlanta, GA.
 In addition, Pedraza serves as the Senior Manager of Facility and Grounds for 6-4-3 DP Athletics.
 Lucky for 6-4-3, Pedraza also continues to coach and teach the game of baseball as a key member of the 6-4-3 DP Baseball academy family.

 Baseball Operations & Administrative Coordinator / Instructor & Coach